assemblee-virtuelle/OntologyDesignConvention/README.md

 * Disjointness is missing.
 * Domains and ranges make the uninion of different concepts.
 Properties should be specialized.
 * Remove abstract classes What, When, etc.
+* Remove extension from URI of PAIR ontology

 ## TODO

-Regarder comment les ontologies qui font reference respectent ou non ces indications, e.g.:
+* Regarder comment les ontologies qui font reference respectent ou non ces indications, e.g.:
   * DC
   * FOAF
   * SCHEMA
+* Check references given by OOPS!
+* Reorganize the document by categories.

 ## References